 Some people can live with HIV for more than 10 years without showing signs or symptoms.
 No matter what people say, there's no way to know whether someone is (or isn't) living with HIV just by looking at them.

-HIV is a long-term medical condition that can cause serious problems if left ignored.
+HIV is an easily treatable, long-term medical condition that can cause serious problems if left ignored.